sayandev/deep-reinforcement-learning/p1_navigation/Report.md

 # Project report

-### Introduction
+### Project's goal

-For this project, you will train an agent to navigate (and collect bananas!) in a large, square world.
+In this project, the goal is to train an agent to navigate a virtual world and collect as many yellow bananas as possible while avoiding blue bananas.

 ![Trained Agent][image1]